icons

 7. Farmhouse In Industrial Style

 The industrial farmhouse has a more masculine vibe, with references to farm machinery.
-It is usually characterised by industrial lighting and hardware, large and DIY pieces, and exposed beams.
+Industrial lighting and hardware, large and DIY pieces, and exposed beams usually characterise it.

 Characteristics in Common: